-The Offer is being made to New Zealand investors subject to obtaining appropriate regulatory relief.
-BIP CDIs and the BIP Interests are offered in New Zealand under this Bidder's Statement in reliance on the Financial Markets Conduct (Nitro Corporation Pty Ltd) Exemption Notice 2015 (New Zealand) (NZ Exemption Notice) and not otherwise.
+The BIP CDIs and the BIP Interests are offered in New Zealand under this Bidder's Statement in reliance on the Financial Markets Conduct (Nitro Corporation Pty Ltd) Exemption Notice 2015 (New Zealand) (NZ Exemption Notice) and not otherwise.
 Under the NZ Exemption Notice, the Acquirer and BIP GP are exempted, subject to certain conditions, from the offer disclosure, governance and financial reporting rules in Parts 3, 4 and 7 of the Financial Markets Conduct Act 2013.
 This Bidder's Statement must not be made available in or distributed in New Zealand to any person unless the recipient will be a person to whom an offer of BIP CDIs and BIP Interests may be made under the NZ Exemption Notice.